tully-t/Xeno/GTK/README.md

 - Inkscape scales (like Blur (%) and Opacity (%) on the Fill tab) have incorrect vertical margin

-- Meld has sharp bottom window corners, and linked buttons in actionbars have jumpy horizontal margins
+- Meld has sharp bottom window corners

 ### Unresolvable issues: